rickhellenthal/DevDays-BotFramework-Workshop/Labs/Lab03.md

 _Workshop at ilionx's DevDays_

-In this lab you'll ...
+In this lab you'll integrate an existing QnA Maker service with your bot to further improve the user experience.

 The finished solutions [can be found here](../Resources/FinishedSolutions/Lab03) and are available for you to compare your work, or to take a look when you're having difficulties executing the assignments.